Greg Youmans is a film and media scholar, historian, and videomaker.

-His book on the paradigm-shifting 1977 gay and lesbian documentary Word Is Out: Stories of Some of Our Lives appeared in 2011 as part of Arsenal Pulp Press's Queer Film Classics series, and he has published scholarly articles in Camera Obscura, Millennium Film Journal, and e-flux.
-His writing and research focus on queer activist history, media, and visual culture, with a particular emphasis on the 1970s.
+Youmans is a scholar working in the fields of film and media studies and LGBTQ history, politics, and visual culture, with a particular emphasis on the 1970s.
+His book on the groundbreaking 1977 gay and lesbian documentary Word Is Out: Stories of Some of Our Lives appeared in 2011 as part of Arsenal Pulp Press's Queer Film Classics series, edited by Thomas Waugh and Matthew Hays.
+He has also published articles in Camera Obscura, eflux, and Millennium Film Journal, and is currently at work on a book manuscript titled "Thank You Anita!: Queer Media Activism and the Gay Liberal Turn."

-A cv is available here (January 2014).
+A cv is available here (September 2014).

 Contact at gregyoumans (at) gmail (dot) com.